JLuc/scribus-project-manager/README.md

 14. 120.helene/120.helene     Le­ ver­ger de Hélène
 17. 130.forêts/130.forêts     Forêt frui­tiè­re
 ```

+In case you wish to get a bookmark for all of these, you ought to call makebook with `-ab` version ('-ab' stands for `add bookmarks`).
+`makebook -ab` will create a PDF bookmark for all table of content entry (= paragraphs with `pdf_bookmark_style` style), when it has no PDF bookmark allready.

 ## Generate image list

 Unless the `-noimagelist` option is provided, `makebook` script creates an .md file detailing used images for each chapter.